 “Crack” is one of the many commonly used words most adults in our education system avoid.
 The unusual exchange between the two occupied my full attention, pulling me out of my deep thoughts.
 I found myself laughing a bit too loudly at the obvious butt humor.

 It was the first moment I noticed how tightly my fists were clenched.
 I took a deep breath, flattened my clammy palms on the desktop, and watched as the blood returned to my white fingertips.
 It was the first thing to happen today that brought a genuine smile to my face.

+“Karine, what year was the Great Law enacted?”
+The class responded with a low rumbling moan of disgust.
+Tingly, pricks of ice crawled up my neck as I realized the teacher was speaking to me.
 “We have fifteen minutes left people,” she bellowed.
-“The quarter-end test is approaching quickly.”
-Misses Green clapped her hands to- gether and turned the full force of her ample frame towards me.
-With her sternest look firmly settled on her brow, she stared, waiting for my answer.
+“The quarter-end test is quickly approaching.”
+Mrs. Green clapped her hands together and turned the full force of her ample frame towards me.
+With her highbrow stare firmly seated, she stared, waiting for my answer.

-“2076 Misses Green,” I answered loudly.
-I knew this answer, we were off school last Monday to celebrate 2076 day.
+“2076, Mrs. Green.”
+I knew this.
+We were off school last Monday to celebrate 2076 day.

 “Hillary?”
 Difference questioned.
 “Harmony?” he offered shyly.

 Diff is not the brightest boy in my class, but he’s a bio third like me.
 Every third in the room looked stupid because of his shortfalls.
 Arguably he is quite easy to look at, but I didn’t get the impression he puts any effort towards studying.

 Mrs. Green wrinkled her forehead in disapproval.
 “The comet’s name was Helena.
 It was named for Mount Saint Helena.
 The ancient volcano in the area referred to as the Greater Pacific territory.
 Now then, Aqua, please tell me the year the religion cessation act went into effect and its purpose.”